joeromero/docs/faqs.md

 ### I'm a student/researcher, do you offer discounts for education?

 In CartoDB we have a special pricing for academic purposes.
 We offer a FREE Academy plan that allows you to have , as well as a discount of 20% in the rest of our plans.
 Pricing page for education can be found here: http://cartodb.com/academic

+### Which are the special plans for journalism of CartoDB?